 In this article, we will show several methods for fixing the SMSC number on your Android device.

 An often overlooked problem is an incorrectly set SMSC number.
 The SMSC is responsible for sending SMS messages from your device.
 When you send an SMS message, it gets forwarded to the SMSC, which then sends it to the destination.
 Your SIM carrier is responsible for maintaining the SMSC network.

 There are numerous ways your SMSC may have been inadvertently incorrectly configured or outright deleted.
-In this writer’s personal experience, my SMSC was erased when I downloaded a root app that would supposedly enable VoLTE.
-Lesson learned – apps that “tweak” your telephony settings are probably a bad idea, if you don’t know exactly what they’re doing.
+In this my personal experience, my SMSC was erased when I downloaded a root app that would supposedly enable VoLTE.
+Lesson learned – apps that “tweak” your telephony settings are probably a bad idea if you don’t know exactly what they’re doing.

-This method works for most – it is the most commonly recommended method on other websites.
+This method works for most – it is the most commonly recommended method by all experts.
 Personally, it did not work for me.
 When trying to add my carrier’s SMSC number to the appropriate field, the menu would give a “failed” error.
-This was whether or not I converted the SMSC to PDU (as other websites also recommend).
+This was whether or not I converted the SMSC to PDU.
 So if this method also fails for you, try the next one.

 - Bring up your phone dialer.

 - Enter the number *#*#4636#*#*

 - A menu will launch.
 Choose “Phone Information”.

 - Scroll down to SMSC, and tap ‘Refresh’.
 This should automatically try to correctly set your SMSC number.

 - If it fails (‘Refresh error’), you can try manually setting it.